FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Proposed Method

 \subsection{Spatial Detail Branch (SDB)}

-Spatial information will be inevitably lost in the process of semantic information branch forward derivation.
+Spatial information will be inevitably lost during the processing of the semantic information branch.
 The reason is that the extraction of deep-level semantic information and the preservation of shallow-level boundary information are a pair of contradictory relationships.
-To solve this problem, we design the spatial detail branch, which is actually a supplement to the detailed information lost by the semantic information branch, to achieve better performance in the final prediction.
-Different from SIB, we only use a simple and effective detail residual module (DRM, as depicted in Fig.~\ref{Figure 5} (a)), a spatial attention module (SAM) in this branch.
-Among them, DRM is stacked by three $3 \times 3$ convolutional layers and a $1 \times 1$ point-wise convolutional layer, SAM is used to extract and preserve the shallow spatial information of the entire model.
-To lessen the number of parameters and calculations, we replace the later two convolutions with depth separable convolutions, maintaining the same receptive fields.
+To solve this problem, we design the spatial detail branch, which is actually a supplement to the detailed information lost by the semantic information branch to help the model achieve better accuracy in prediction process.
+Different from SIB, we only use a simple and effective Detail Residual Module (DRM, Fig.~\ref{Figure 5} (a)) and a Spatial Attention Module (SAM) in this branch.
+Among them, DRM is specially designed to supplement the details lost in the semantic branch, which consists of three $3 \times 3$ convolutional layers and one $1 \times 1$ point-wise convolutional layer.
+In order to obtain more features, we increase the number of channels of the second and third convolutional layers to 4 times (4C) the original input.
+Finally, we use a $1 \times 1$ convolutional layer to reduce the number of channels to C again.
+This operation can remove redundant features and extract effective features.
+In addition, to reduce the number of parameters and computational cost, we replace the later two $3 \times 3$ convolutional layers with the depth-wise separable convolution.
+Therefore, our DRM can extract rich shallow spatial features with few parameters and computational cost.

 \textbf{Spatial Attention Module (SAM).} Different from channel attention focusing on “what”, spatial attention pays more attention to “where”.
-The practice of spatial attention is to apply both max-pooling and average-pooling along the channel axis, then concatenate and convolve them by a standard convolution to generate an effective feature description.
-The process of spatial attention is described as follows:
+Therefore, SAM is used to extract and preserve the shallow spatial information of the entire model.
+Specifically, the practice of spatial attention is to apply both max-pooling and average-pooling along the channel axis, then concatenate and convolve them by a standard convolution to generate an effective feature description.
+The process of spatial attention~\cite{woo2018cbam} can be described as follows: